 An in-depth study of theoretical principles of measurement, assessment, and evaluation necessary for appropriate identification of needs as related to implementation of educational plans for infants, children, and youth with disabilities.
 Applications of assessment data in instructional programs for children with disabilities.
-Special fee: \$150 (for on campus course only).

-HBSE 4300 - Practicum in assessment and evaluation of individuals with exceptionalities
+HBSE 4300 - Prc Assmt Eval Excptnl Learner

-Students will gain practical knowledge of interdisciplinary, psychoeducational assessments of students with disabilities.
+Deaf and Hard of Hearing: This class provides a comprehensive overview of assessment and evaluation of children with hearing loss, including those who have additional learning needs and those who are linguistically and culturally diverse.
+Developmental, academic, social-emotional, and language assessments will be covered, with opportunities for hands-on, applied learning.
+ID/Autism: Students will gain practical knowledge of interdisciplinary, psychoeducational assessments of students with disabilities.
 Analysis of observational and test data; formulation of educational programs for students with disabilities.